-Massawa was an ancient port and remains the largest natural deep-water port on the Red Sea.
-If Asmara is an Italianate city, Massawa is Turko-Egyptian style, reflecting the periods of Ottoman and Egyptian rule from the 16th century to the late 19th century.
-The beautiful but ramshackle old town was damaged during the ‘Struggle’ but its coral block buildings still retain some of the former grandeur that makes this antique port appear like a miniature version of Zanzibar’s Stone Town.
+Massawa was an ancient port and remained the largest natural deep-water port on the Red Sea.
+If Asmara is an Italianate city, Massawa is Turkey-Egyptian style, reflecting the periods of Ottoman and Egyptian rule from the 16th century to the late 19th century.
+The beautiful but ramshackle old town was damaged during the ‘Struggle.’
+However, its coral block buildings still retain some of the former grandeur that makes this antique port appear like a miniature version of Zanzibar’s Stone Town.

 Metera and Senafe

-The site of Metara on the outskirts of Senafe covers about 10 hectares, and is known variously amongst locals as Balaw Calaw, King Kaleb’s remains, and the Gate of Axum.
-There are many ruins including the ancient obelisk dating to the 3rd century.
-The nearby town of Senafe is dominated by the huge rocks to the south.
-You can climb to the top of the largest of these and it is worth it for the views but you should ask someone to show you the easiest way, as it is not a simple climb.
+The site of Metara on the outskirts of Senafe covers about 10 hectares and is known variously amongst locals as Balaw Calaw, King Kaleb’s remains, and the Gate of Axum.
+Many ruins, including the ancient obelisk dating to the 3rd century.
+The enormous rocks dominate the nearby town of Senafe to the south.

-Eritrea is rich in archaeological sites, many of which have yet to be excavated.
-The ruins of Qohaito, on the road south of Asmara towards Senafe, and Adulis, on the coast, are the most famous.
-The site contains the Safra’s Dam and the ruins of the palace of King Saba from the Axumite and pre-Axumite period.
+Eritrea is rich in archaeological sites, many of which have yet to be discovered.
+The ruins of Qohaito, on the road south of Asmara towards Senafe, and Adulis, are the most famous on the coast.
+The site contains the Safra’s Dam and the ruins of the palace of King Saba from the Axumite and pre-Axumite periods.
 The ancient port of Adulis is currently being excavated.

-With around 350 islands off the Eritrean coast, the Dahlak Archipelago is a national park that is the window on an unspoiled underwater world of flat reef gardens and an extraordinary variety of sea life.
-Travelers cannot go alone or without permission and should also be mindful of the extreme temperatures.
+With around 350 islands off the Eritrean coast, the Dahlak Archipelago is a national park that is the window into an unspoiled underwater world of flat reef gardens and an extraordinary variety of sea life, and it is one of the best things to see and do in Eritrea.
+Travelers cannot go alone without permission.

-Everything You Need To Know before Visit Eritrea
+Things You Need To Know Before Visit Eritrea

-Eritrea’s Red Sea coast is hot and dry all year round.
-In Massawa, winters (December to March) are hot and sunny, with highs of 30 ° C, but from May to September it can feel oppressively hot, hitting 45 ° C sometimes.
-By contrast, much of the interior, including the capital Asmara, is at altitude, and therefore cooler.
-Expect around 23 ° C in winter, slightly warmer from March to June, and then temperatures drop a bit in July and August, which are the only really rainy months.
-Nights are cool in summer and can be cold in winter.
-Organised tours tend to visit Eritrea in February, April, October, November and December.
+Eritrea’s Red Sea coast is warm and dry all year round.
+In Massawa, the winters (December to March) are warm and sunny, with temperatures of 30 ° C, but from May to September, temperatures can rise to, sometimes up to 45 ° C. However, the capital Asmara is cooler.
+Expect around 23 ° C in the winter, slightly warmer from March to June, and then the temperature drops in July and August, which are the only really rainy months.
+The nights are cool in summer and can be cold in winter.
+Organized tours usually visit Eritrea in February, April, October, November, and December.

-Yes, some vaccines are recommended or required for Eritrea.
-The CDC and WHO recommend the following vaccinations for Eritrea: hepatitis A, hepatitis B, typhoid, yellow fever…
+Some vaccines are recommended or required for Eritrea.
+The CDC and WHO recommend the following vaccinations for Eritrea: hepatitis A, hepatitis B, typhoid, yellow fever

 How to get Travel Permits?